-To summarize this section, we reviewed 64 results or findings of career course outputs in reports and articles.
+Thus far, we have reviewed 65 results or findings of career course outputs in reports and articles over 38 years (1976-2014), about 1.7 per year.
 Output variables, such as career thoughts, career decision-making skills, career decidedness, and vocational identity, are theoretically related to outcomes of career interventions, such as persistence (retention) in college, and job satisfaction or satisfaction with field of study.
-In this analysis, we found 58 findings or results (91%) reporting positive gains in measured output variables, and 6 (9%) reporting no changes in output variables.
+In this analysis, we found 60 findings or results (92%) reporting positive gains in measured output variables, and 5 (8%) reporting no changes in output variables.
 In the following section, we will review the studies that have examined the outcomes of career courses.